openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  - A fixed-length octet string of the Kyber ciphertext in native format, whose length depends on the algorithm ID as specified in {{tab-kyber-artifacts}}.

- - A variable-length field containing the symmetric key:
+ - A variable-length field containing the wrapped session key:

    - A one-octet size of the following field;

-   - Octet string of the wrapped symmetric key as described in
+   - The wrapped session key represented as an octet string, i.e., the output of the encryption procedure described in
      {{ecc-kyber-encryption}}.

+Note that unlike ECDH, no checksum or padding are appended to the session key before key wrapping.
+Further note that unlike most public-key algorithms, in the case of a v3 PKESK packet, the symmetric algorithm identifier is not encrypted.
+Instead, it is prepended to the encrypted session key in plaintext.

 ### Key Material Packets {#kyber-ecc-key}